Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

 We have been trying to think about what to do next.
-People say this is another rug pull, which is not an objective fact; there are still tens of millions of dollars in locked liquidity, and the token's market cap is still 300 million dollars.
-This is not a rug pull; it just failed to plan.
+People say this is another rug, which is not an objective fact.
+There are still tens of millions of dollars in locked liquidity, and the token's market cap is still 300 million dollars.
+This is not a rug; it’s just a failed plan.

 As the custodian, I still control an account with 100 million dollars, but I really wish someone would tell me what to do with it.
-I don't want to be the target of public outrage; I haven't benefited from this, but my life is in danger because of it.
+I don't want to be the target of everyone's anger; I haven't benefited from this, but my life is now in danger because of it.

 Host (Coffeezilla):

 I want to add a few words.
-Regarding this 100 million dollars, I think the public's perception is that the term rug has been widely adopted, and its common meaning is "unfair value extraction."
-In this case, "unfair value extraction" refers to taking away funds because people believe you haven't clearly stated what this money will be used for, so they feel you are just extracting profits; that is their view.
+Regarding this 100 million dollars, I think the public's perception is that the term rug has been widely adopted, and its colloquial meaning is "unfair value extraction."
+In this case, "unfair value extraction" refers to taking away funds because people believe you haven't clearly stated what this money will be used for, so they feel like you are just extracting profits, and that’s their view.

 Clearly, we need to do something with this 100 million dollars and try to return it to the people.
-I think this will be a very complex and difficult process because it is hard to achieve this goal without being further exploited.
+I think this will be a very complex and difficult process because it’s hard to achieve the goal without being further exploited.

 Part 4: About Meme "Investment" or "Speculation"